xinzhel/learn-nlp-by-code/cmd_interface.md

-# AllenNLP: how to use config file explicitly via customized python script?
+# AllenNLP: how to use config file explicitly via simple, customized python script?
 In order to use config file explicitly via customized python script, I wanna solve the following two questions:

 1. How `AllenNLP` commands and subcommands work (i.e., `allennlp train ...` for training)?